Millchester, Queensland: Education

-Millchester State School is a government primary (Prep-6) school for boys and girls at on the corner of Bluff and Phillipson Roads (20.0891°S 146.2753°E).
+Millchester State School is a government primary (Prep–6) school for boys and girls at on the corner of Bluff and Phillipson Roads (20.0891°S 146.2753°E).
 In 2018, the school had an enrolment of 162 students with 15 teachers (12 full-time equivalent) and 11 non-teaching staff (8 full-time equivalent).

-Charters Towers School of Distance Education is a government primary and secondary (Early Childhood-12) distance education school for boys and girls in outback locations without access to conventional schools.
-The teachers are at 15-23 Brisk Street (20.0894°S 146.2682°E) in Millbank.
+Charters Towers School of Distance Education is a government primary and secondary (Early Childhood to Year 12) distance education school for boys and girls in outback locations without access to conventional schools.
+The school's motto is "Distance is no barrier".
+The teachers are at 15-23 Brisk Street (20.0894°S 146.2682°E) in Millchester.
 In 2018, the school had an enrolment of 2,137 students with 70 teachers (69 full-time equivalent) and 20 non-teaching staff (18 full-time equivalent).
-It includes a special education program (Prep-12).
+It includes a special education program (Prep–12).

-There is no conventional secondary school in Millchester.
-The nearest conventional secondary school is Charters Towers State High School in Charters Towers City to the north-west.
+There is no mainstream secondary school in Millchester.
+The nearest mainstream secondary school is Charters Towers State High School in Charters Towers City to the north-west.